xamarin/xamarin-forms-samples/Effects/RoundEffectDemo/README.md

 # Round Effect

 This sample demonstrates how to create an effect that renders any control deriving from VisualElement as a circle.
-This can be used to create circle images, circle buttons or similar controls.
+The RoundEffect can be used to create circle images, circle buttons or similar controls.

 For more information about the sample see [Xamarin.Forms RoundEffect Example](https://docs.microsoft.com/xamarin/xamarin-forms/app-fundamentals/effects/example-roundeffect).